Brian Lacey (entertainment executive): America's Dumbest Criminals

-In 1996, Lacey introduced worldwide the light entertainment series America's Dumbest Criminals.
+In 1996, Lacey premiered America's Dumbest Criminals.
 His distribution and production financing strategies helped launch the series in U.S. first-run syndication and worldwide (distributed by Worldvision and Paramount).
 Lacey's global sales enabled the program to have four consecutive seasons in U.S. syndication and resulted in broadcast in over 60 countries.
-Lacey Entertainment acquired worldwide rights to the America’s Dumbest Criminals copyright and trademark, which includes the existing 104 half-hour library, as well as publishing rights to the popular book series, a New York Times bestseller.
+Lacey Entertainment acquired worldwide rights to the America’s Dumbest Criminals copyright and trademark, which includes the existing 104 half-hour library, as well as publishing rights to the book series.

 Zodiac Entertainment

 Prior to Lacey Entertainment, he was co-founder (with Peter Keefe) and principal of Zodiac Entertainment, a television program and marketing co-venture formed with Central Independent Television of the UK.
 Between 1989 and 1994, Zodiac produced, distributed and marketed worldwide a variety of successful children's animated TV series.
-The first Zodiac original series, Widget, emerged as a multi award-winning contemporary children's classic, and was broadcast in over 115 countries.
-Additional Zodiac signature series included a comedy-adventure series entitled The Mr. Bogus Show, and the positive educational series, Twinkle the Dream Being.
+The first Zodiac original series, Widget, was broadcast in over 115 countries.
+Additional Zodiac signature series included a comedy-adventure series entitled The Mr. Bogus Show, and the educational series Twinkle the Dream Being.

 As principal of Zodiac, Lacey engineered all international television and home video marketing and sales activities and spearheaded the successful US syndication of the company's three properties.
 Zodiac's programs became an entertainment staple for children throughout the world, including major Pay TV services, network, cable and satellite broadcasters.
 Lacey also managed Zodiac's merchandise and licensing programs, generating over 250 licensed products, including books, videos, toys, apparel, games, promotions and events worldwide.

 Early entertainment career

 His television career began in the mid-1980s when he served as vice president and general manager of World Events Productions.
 During his tenure with World Events, Lacey helped launch worldwide the action-adventure kids animated series Voltron: Defender of the Universe, which became one of the most successful merchandise licensed properties of the decade.
-Voltron remains a popular character in the children's entertainment industry.
-Working closely with Peter Keefe, the creative force behind the Voltron phenomenon, the next US syndicated hit to be launched was Denver the Last Dinosaur, an entirely original fresh comedy series.
+Working closely with Peter Keefe, the creative force behind Voltron, the next US syndicated series to be launched was Denver the Last Dinosaur, an original comedy series.
 The series was seen in more than 90 countries around the world and is widely considered the first French-American co-production series to enjoy worldwide success, a co-production arrangement engineered by Lacey.